 For example, the official Carnival shuttle between IAH and the cruise port runs $94 per person round trip, compared to $74 from Houston Hobby.
 Expect similar prices from the other cruise lines.
 Other services, including taxis will see an even larger price jump between the two airports.

 While we live in the area, if we had to fly in for a cruise, then we’d pick Houston Hobby 10 times out of 10.
-The shorter distance between Hobby and the cruise port makes HOU much more convenient to get to the cruise ship.
+The shorter distance between Hobby and the cruise port makes the airport much more convenient to get to the cruise ship.
 Also, we like that Hobby is a much smaller airport in general, making it easier to get in and out.

-That said, not everyone can fly into Hobby or they might find a cheaper flight into Intercontinental.
 For us, we would have to save more than $100 per person on a round trip flight to make the extra distance and cost of getting to the port worth our while.
 That said, it’s smart to search for flights into both, just to make sure you’re getting the best price and time for your trip.

 More on Cruising From Galveston

-Getting to the Port of Galveston — Transportation options from airports and the Galveston area to the cruise port.
-Everything you need to know to get to the port and start your vacation.
+Getting to the Port of Galveston — Need transportation options from airports and the Galveston area to the cruise port?
+Here’s everything you need to know to get to the port and start your vacation.

 Galveston Cruise Guide— Sailing from the island for the first time?
 Read this guide to familiarize yourself with everything from location to transportation, hotels, cruise lines and more.